 Johnson continues, “If you’re playing [music] because you’re letting something pissed off out, show it.
 There are so many bands that just look bored or they don’t care on stage.
 You can tell they looked at themselves in their full-length mirror earlier that day and were just like, ‘this is my stage look,’ and it’s so boring.
-If you actually are bored, than just fucking quit.”
+If you actually are bored, then just fucking quit.”

 While Matt and Kim’s overt energy may separate them from the rest, their set up isn’t necessarily unique either.
 Within the past decade, bands like The White Stripes and The Black Keys have helped pioneer a new form of simplicity in music, and it’s hard to grasp an understanding of how two musicians can spawn more creativity than five.
 But Matt and Kim are proof that, in some instances, less is more.